 - 1. Wear laboratory gloves to avoid skin contact. - 2.
-Place the turbopump on the closed high vacuum flange.

-- 3. Unscrew all Allen head screws from the screw cap on the pump base. - 4.
+Place the turbopump on the closed high vacuum flange. - 3.
+Unscrew all Allen head screws from the screw cap on the pump base. - 4.
 Remove the screw cap. - 5.
-Be careful with the O-ring; use an O-ring picker to remove if needed. - 6.
-Avoid damage caused by scratches. - 7.
-Remove the operating fluid reservoir from the bearing housing by hand. - 8.
-Pull the old capillary rods out of the pump base with the tweezers. - 9.
+Remove the O-ring from the groove using an O-ring picker. - Avoid damage caused by scratches. - 6.
+Remove the operating fluid reservoir from the bearing housing using the tweezers.

+- 7. Pull the old capillary rods out of the pump base with the tweezers. - 8.
 Clean the screw cap with a clean, lint-free cloth. - Do not use cleaning agents.